jayfk/cookiecutter-saas/docs/production.md

 # Deploying to Production

+This is still a work in progress, see [#35](https://github.com/jayfk/cookiecutter-saas/issues/35)

 *In order to deploy Cookiecutter SaaS to production, you need to buy the [production addon](https://gumroad.com/l/CgvLn).*

 ## 1.)
 Create a Server with Docker Machine

 	docker-machine create <name> --driver=digitalocean --digitalocean-access-token=<TOKEN> --digitalocean-region=fra1